1. Rivers

 Located in Alblasserwaard province, Kinderdijk is a village community in South Holland, a region that has long been shaped by Rhine Delta waters.
 Kinderdijk is most known for its 19 remarkably preserved 18th-century windmills.

-UNESCO World Heritage Site: Granted UNESCO World Heritage Site status in 1997, the windmills of Kinderdijk are used to pump water from the polders using internal or external scoops into reservoirs on two levels.
+Granted UNESCO World Heritage Site status in 1997, the windmills of Kinderdijk are used to pump water from the polders using internal or external scoops into reservoirs on two levels.
 At one time, there were more than 150 windmills in the Alblasserwaard and Vijfheerenlanden area; today, they total just 28, with 19 located in the Kinderdijk area.

-De Nederwaard Mills: The eight mills that survive on De Nederwaard were all built in 1738.
-These bonnet mills—meaning only the top section revolves with the wind—are built from brick and have large sails that come within one foot of the ground, earning them the nickname "ground sailors."
+The eight mills that survive on De Nederwaard were all built in 1738.
+These bonnet mills—meaning only the top section revolves with the wind—are built from brick and have large sails that come within one foot of the ground, earning them the nickname “ground sailors.”
+An additional eight mills are found on De Overwaard, all dating from 1740, although one was reconstructed in the 1980s.

 In the words of the UNESCO World Heritage Center: “The Kinderdijk-Elshout mill network is an outstanding manmade landscape that bears powerful testimony to human ingenuity and fortitude over nearly a millennium in draining and protecting an area by the development and application of hydraulic technology.”

-• Architecture—The best castle to visit on the Rhine River
+Architecture—The best castle to visit on the Rhine River

 Marksburg Castle is well worth visiting along the Rhine River.
 It is a well-preserved structure and renowned for being the region’s only medieval castle that has never been destroyed.
-Perched nearly 300 ft (90 m) above the water at Braubach, it also offers stunning views of the Rhine Valley below.
+Perched nearly 300 ft.
+(90 m) above the water at Braubach, it also offers stunning views of the Rhine Valley below.

 The butter-churn tower at Marksburg Castle, also known as a bergfried, is a distinctive architectural feature of this structure.
 This tower has an upper section with a smaller diameter than the lower section, resembling a butter churn.
 This design provides several advantages—the ledge where the lower tower meets the upper tower acts as a useful walkway or fighting platform, while the upper tower can be used as a lookout or defensive position.